 This post may contain affiliate links

-Can I tell you how excited I am to have the task of painting the kitchen island behind us!
+Painting kitchen islands are an easy and affordable way to update your oak cabinets!
+I am so happy to have the task of painting the kitchen island behind us!
 If you have been following along on Facebook you know it has been somewhat of a nightmare trying to find the perfect color!

 The old island was perfectly fine but the black was just a little too stark for the space.
 I decided to paint it a light grey that seemed like it had a warmth to it, oh was I wrong, it looked awful once painted.
 I used the 4th one in from the left, looks pretty right?